TEAM MEMBERS

 I love mentoring students.
 I have formally and informally mentored several students, residents and research fellows over the past few years.
 Watching my mentees succeed and move on to pursue their dreams is one of the greatest sources of joy for me, and I look forward to continuing to mentor more students and trainees in the coming years.

-I am passionate about patient care and my clinical practice is mainly focused on liver cancer and I run a clinic specifically for patients with liver masses.
+I am passionate about patient care and my clinical practice is mainly focused on liver cancer and I run a clinic specifically for patients with liver tumors.
 My patients serve as the main source of inspiration for my research questions.
-I also directly recruit patients from my clinic to my translational research.
-Apart from the liver mass clinic, my other clinical activities include performing endoscopy and participating in tumor boards.
+I also directly recruit patients from my clinic to my translational research projects.
+My other clinical activities include performing endoscopy and participating in tumor boards.

 Lea Lemaitre, PhD